pvrmza/docker-observium/README.md

 # docker-observium unattended deploy
 not another observium in docker...
+Observium CE 22.5

 Observium is network monitoring with intuition.
 It is a low-maintenance auto-discovering network monitoring platform supporting a wide range of device types, platforms and operating systems including Cisco, Windows, Linux, HP, Juniper, Dell, FreeBSD, Brocade, Netscaler, NetApp and many more.
 Observium focuses on providing a beautiful and powerful yet simple and intuitive interface to the health and status of your network.
 For more information, go to http://www.observium.org site.